AdobeDocs/experience-platform.en/help/access-control/abac/end-to-end-guide.md

 Repeat the above steps with **[!UICONTROL Insulin <50]**.

-## Create an access control policy
+## Create an access control policy {#policy}

 Access control policies leverage labels to define which user roles have access to specific Platform resources.
 Policies can either be local or global, and can override other policies.
-In this example, access to schema fields and segments will be denied in all sandboxes, for users who don't have the corresponding labels in the schema field.
+In this example, access to schema fields and segments will be denied in all sandboxes for users who don't have the corresponding labels in the schema field.

 To create an access control policy, select **[!UICONTROL Permissions]** from the left navigation and then select **[!UICONTROL Policies]**.
 Next, select **[!UICONTROL Create policy]**.

 ![Image showing Create policy being selected in the Permissions](../images/abac-end-to-end-user-guide/abac-create-policy.png)

 The **[!UICONTROL Create new policy]** dialog appears, prompting you to enter a name and an optional description.
-Once you enter your policy name and description, select **[!UICONTROL Confirm]**.
+Select **[!UICONTROL Confirm]** when finished.

 ![Image showing the Create new policy dialog and selecting Confirm](../images/abac-end-to-end-user-guide/abac-create-policy-details.png)

 To deny access to the schema fields, use the dropdown arrow and select **[!UICONTROL Deny access to]** and then select **[!UICONTROL No resource selected]**.
-Using the dropdown select **[!UICONTROL Schema Field]**.
-A permissions box appears, using the dropdown select **[!UICONTROL All]**.
+Next, select **[!UICONTROL Schema Field]** and then select **[!UICONTROL All]**.

 ![Image showing Deny access and resources selected](../images/abac-end-to-end-user-guide/abac-create-policy-deny-access-schema.png)